Loading...

 Navigate criminal proceedings.

-Being arrested for DUI (Driving Under the Influence) in Hunt, Texas can be a frightening and confusing experience.
+Being arrested for DUI (Driving Under the Influence) in Hunt County, Texas, can be a confusing and overwhelming experience.
 This guide provides practical information about what to expect after your arrest, crucial deadlines you need to be aware of, and local resources to help you navigate the legal process.
-We understand you're likely feeling overwhelmed, and this guide is designed to provide clarity and actionable steps to protect your rights.
 This guide covers the immediate steps following your arrest, important deadlines, and the four key areas you need to address to resolve your DUI case.

 The first 24 hours after a DUI arrest are critical.
 Here's a timeline of what to expect: